 After complete, close this window and go to Window > Android Virtual Device Manager.
 You will get a blank list.
 This is because; you don’t have any AVD yet.
 So, let’s create one, by clicking on Create button in the right side.
 And fill the form similar to this –

 Remember you can change it any time.
 Similar way, you can make more then one AVD.
 Now click OK.
 Close the AVD Manager window.
 Now you are ready to develop your application.

-To create our first HelloAndroid app, go to File > New > Android Application Project.
+To create our first HelloAndroid app before adding online games app, go to File > New > Android Application Project.
 New Android Application window will appear.
 Fill –

 Now click Next > Next > Next

 Choose “Empty Activity” in Create Activity window, again click Next.

 Now, set –